 When can you take a pregnancy test?
 How early will a pregnancy test be accurate?
 Do you need to wait for a missed period?
 These are all common questions relating to when to take a pregnancy test and for good reason.
 It’s not like knowing if you are or aren’t pregnant is some trivial detail—a baby is a big deal, a life-changing, forever deal.

 So, how do you know when to take a pregnancy test?

 While many urine pregnancy tests boast they can predict pregnancy 6 days before a missed period, this is arguably inaccurate.

 On average, you can get a positive pregnancy test, albeit often faint and with an early result test, 2 days after implantation.
-Now, implantation can occur 6 to 12 days after ovulation, but in most cases, it’s about 10 days.
+Now, implantation can occur 6 to 12 days after ovulation, but in most cases, it’s 8 to 10 days.